1. Share your vision.

-In order to allow your business to flow organically and naturally, you need to understand the specific skill of each worker.
-So many employers simply hire new employees and then don’t talk to them for five weeks — that’s an overstatement but I want you to understand the impact.
-In order to understand each worker’s skillset, you must spend some time with them, learn about their likes and dislikes.
+To allow your business to flow organically and naturally, you need to understand the specific skill of each worker.
+So many employers simply hire new employees and then don’t talk to them for five weeks — that’s an overstatement, but I want you to understand the impact.
+To understand each worker’s skill set, you must spend some time with them, learn about their likes and dislikes.
 They will tell you which areas they need to work on and which areas they excel in.

 Once you decide you want to hire a person, and they have exceeded your expectations for a particular position, set up another meeting to get to know them one-on-one for 15 to 30 minutes.
 You may find your content writer also has a passion for WordPress coding.